Chloe Denman House Fire: Debunking the Viral Rumor

 Background of the Incident

-September 23, 2025: In March 2023, a disturbing video emerged showing 14-year-old Kirra Hart being physically and verbally abused by three teenage girls, including Chloe Denman, at a residence in Queensland, Australia.
+February 5, 2025: In March 2023, a disturbing video emerged showing 14-year-old Kirra Hart being physically and verbally abused by three teenage girls, including Chloe Denman, at a residence in Queensland, Australia.
 The footage, which was recorded by one of the perpetrators, depicted Hart pleading for mercy as she was subjected to prolonged torment.
 The incident sparked national outrage, leading to widespread calls for justice.

 Chloe Denman House Fire

-Following the assault, a video surfaced claiming to show Chloe Denman’s house engulfed in flames.
+Following the assault, a video surfaced claiming to show Chloe Denman’s house fire engulfed in flames.
 The footage was widely shared on platforms like TikTok and Reddit, accompanied by captions suggesting that the fire was an act of revenge or “karma” for Denman’s involvement in the attack on Hart.
 This narrative quickly gained traction among online communities, fueled by the public’s anger over the assault.

 Debunking the Misinformation